jamesosullivan/collocates/README.md

 ### Usage

-1. Save your input text in a file named `BarackObama1.txt`.
+1. Change the filename of input text from `filename.txt` to whatever your file is called.
 2. Run the script.
 It reads the input file, performs collocation analysis, and outputs the top 10 bigrams and trigrams.
 3. Results are saved in `collocation-results.txt`, with bigrams and trigrams listed separately.